-Pupils are identified as having SEND if they do not make adequate progress (See Appendix 2) once they have had all the intervention/adjustments and good quality personalised teaching.
+Pupils are identified as having SEND if they do not make adequate or expected progress which is monitored regularly even after they have had intervention/adjustments and good quality personalised teaching.
 It is only when interventions are required which are additional to or different from the differentiated curriculum provision made for all pupils that further help at SEN Support is required.